AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

 -	If you want a job in this day and age it's a must to talk to people, both in our fields and others, via meetups, private communications and Social networking such as LinkedIn.
 -	Approach interesting companies especially start-ups as they can sometimes be in hyper-growth and too busy to try searching for a security specialist to hire, or this aspect could have been over looked all together.
 -	Lesson to learn from the Art of war by Sun Tzu – Always be ready.
--	Learn Grep commands to filter out the usual artifacts to find the unusual in logs etc.
+-	Learn Grep commands to filter out the usual artefacts to find the unusual in logs etc.
 -	Learn the OWASP top 10.
 -	Learn SANS ASP Checklist – top down.